woodenzen/JAMM425-Magazine-Feature-Writing/content/8-Artist Feature.md

 Her art delves into the themes of nature, connection, and hope.
 She draws inspiration from the beauty of the natural world and seeks to bring a sense of calm and order to the chaos of modern life.

 Precise, mathematical, and geometrical are terms used to describe her sculptures.

-#### McClain
-McClain describes being the designated driver on their trips to deliver and retrieve Kyong’s artwork.
-He's color blind, according to Kyong.

 #### Ending